 any meal may be challenging, but setting a regular time for dinner can make it

-easier for family members to be there.
+easier for family members to plan ahead and be there.
 Additionally, creating a weekly meal

 plan can both simplify meal preparation and generate enthusiasm for the